-On 4 June 2010, I announced the declaration of the Wenlock River under the Queensland Government's Wild Rivers Act 2005.
-As a result of this declaration, certain areas of land now declared wild river area may no longer be available to carry out mining lease activities.
-In particular, I decided on a 500 metre High Preservation Area around the Coolibah Springs complex that is situated on the Steve Irwin Wildlife Reserve.
+On 4 June 2010, a declaration of the Wenlock River was announced under the Wild Rivers Act 2005.
+As a result of this declaration, certain areas of land now declared wild river areas may no longer be available to carry out mining lease activities.
+In particular, a 500 metre High Preservation Area (HPA) was determined around the Coolibah Springs complex that is situated in the Steve Irwin Wildlife reserve.
 This will ensure that the springs and important wildlife refuge and breeding habitat will be protected.